 Approximately twenty thousand people were executed during the year of the Reign of Terror.
 During Bloody Week, twently thousand or more Communards – men, women, and children – were slaughtered in the streets or executed without trial.

 Thousands more were imprisoned or deported.
 Many survivors fled into exile.
+Pretending not to be French, some men joined the Foreign Legion.
 A decade passed before those who escaped began to return.

 Ever since the fall of the Commune, memorials have been held and tributes have been left in Pere Lachaise Cemetery…